pschiffmann/react-rfcs/text/0000-use-for-each.md

 Passing a `keys` iterable that contains duplicate values triggers a [duplicate keys](https://github.com/facebook/react/blob/a4964987dc140526702e996223fe7ee293def8ac/packages/react-reconciler/src/ReactChildFiber.js#L1070-L1077) error.
 The error is logged to `console.error` in development, and silently discarded in production.

-For duplicate keys, React tries to match loop `callback` calls to hook state via the iteration index.
+For duplicate keys, React tries to match loop `callback` calls to Hook state via the iteration index.
 If matching based on the index fails, the loop "instances" of the duplicate keys and the associated Hooks become "orphaned".
-Orphaned state hooks can be garbage collected because they can never be read again, and orphaned effect hooks will never execute their cleanup function.
+Orphaned state Hooks can be garbage collected because they can never be read again, and orphaned effect Hooks will never execute their cleanup function.
 See [Appendix A: React handling of duplicate keys in JSX](#appendix-a-react-handling-of-duplicate-keys-in-jsx) for a demonstration of this behaviour for JSX elements.

 This follows the example established by JSX keys.

 ### Key type coercion

-To determine key equality, the `useForEach` hook internally converts all elements in the `keys` array to strings.
+To determine key equality, the `useForEach` Hook internally converts all elements in the `keys` array to strings.
 All of the following arrays will trigger a duplicate keys error:
 `["1", 1]`, `[{}, {}]`, `["null", null]`
 This follows the example established by JSX keys.